 Please note: Before attempting to use any gas equipment please ensure that the LPG tank contains gas and the valve is in the on position.
-Also ensure the appliance isolation valves are in the on position as shown in the gas system section.
+Also ensure the appliance isolation valves are in the on position.

 Please note: Before attempting to use any electrical appliance please ensure that you have connected the mains connection cable to a mains hook up and that the mains isolation switch is in the on position.
 Ensure the 12V master switch is in the ON position.
 This is found in the side of the unit next to the entrance door.